Pierre-Louis Binet de Marcognet: Early Empire

 Marcognet became a member of the Légion d'Honneur on 10 December 1804 and received the cross of the Légion d'Honneur from Emperor Napoleon on 14 June 1805.
 In the War of the Third Coalition he was assigned to Jean-Pierre Firmin Malher's 3rd Division of Marshal Michel Ney's VI Corps.
 At the Battle of Günzburg on 9 October 1805 he led Malher's center column in an attempt to seize the Danube bridge.
 His troops overran the Austrian covering force, capturing Konstantin Ghilian Karl d'Aspré, 200 men, and two cannons.
 Marcognet ordered four cannons to provide covering fire as the French tried to rebuild the destroyed span, but the troops were driven back by intense hostile fire.
 Mahler's division was present at the Battle of Elchingen on 14 October but it was mostly kept in reserve.
 Marcognet fought at Scharnitz in the Tyrol on 4 November.

 At the start of the War of the Fourth Coalition, Marcognet commanded a brigade in Gaspard Amédée Gardanne's division of Marshal Michel Ney's VI Corps.
 The brigade consisted of the 1st and 2nd Battalions of the 25th Light Infantry Regiment.
 He led his troops at the Battle of Jena on 14 June 1806 and at the Siege of Magdeburg from 22 October to 11 November.
 Ney's corps arrived at the Battle of Eylau at 7:15 PM on 8 February 1807.

 Marcognet fought in Baptiste Pierre Bisson's division at the Battle of Guttstadt-Deppen on 5 and 6 June 1807.
-In this action, Ney's 17,000 troops executed a brilliant rear guard action against over 63,000 Russians.
+In this action, Ney's 17,000 troops executed a brilliant rearguard action against over 63,000 Russians.
 Marcognet participated in the Battle of Friedland on 14 June.
 Bisson's division formed Ney's left flank.
 After initial success, a massed Russian cavalry charge against Bisson's left flank stopped Ney's attack cold.
 However, Claude Perrin Victor's corps drove back their enemies, allowing Ney's troops to rally and capture the town of Pravdinsk (Friedland).